le-quentin/homeserver/README.md

 Currently my needs are met with a very cheap solution: a Raspberry Pi 4 (ARM).

 At some point, I'll opt for a more powerfull machine, and at that time I think I will migrate the infrastructure to a type 1 hypervisor (probably [proxmox](https://www.proxmox.com/en/), which I cannot use at the time because it doesn't work properly on RaspberryPi).
 I'll then be able to use the Proxmox Terraform provider to easily set it up.
-Until then, my infrastructure is deployed using good old docker and Ansible playbooks.
+Until then, everything runs on the Pi's bare metal, via docker containers.

 ## How to install